Tuning exploration, Wicki keyboard and Karplus-Strong synthesizer

 This project is inspired by the tuning exploration Flash app by Jim Plamondon, whose site contains more explanation and interesting thoughts about music theory.
 Take a look there also for a reference for the note layout.
 Another interesting synthesizer with dynamic tuning and using the Wicki layout is 2032, featuring dynamic tonality, but besides that also being a good free synthesizer that stimulates exploration.
 Also you may still get excited about the Thummer, even though the company sadly didn't make it.

-If you have comments please leave them at my blog or send a message to email@example.com.
+If you have comments, questions or just like the idea please send a message to email@example.com.

 Also if you use parts of the code I'd appreciate it if you send me a note.
 The synthesizer is using the Karplus Strong algorithm, which is a simple physical simulation of a plucked string.
 The code is open source and is released under GPL.

-created by Piers Titus van der Torren, 2010
+Created by Piers Titus van der Torren, 2010, updated to Web Audio API Nov 2014

 Drag the slider to change the tuning within the syntonic tuning continuum, or click on the presets.